Last updated on October 1, 2023

 Take a look at Kozilek, Butcher of Truth and Kozilek, the Great Distortion.
 They both have a mana value of 10.
 Neither of them require any of the five colors to be played.
 But if you control 10 Forests, you can absolutely cast Butcher of Truth.
 The Great Distortion?
 Not gonna do so well.

-But you might need to make sure you have Sol Ring or Thran Dynamo on the field to cast Kozilek, the Great Distortion since you need colorless mana.
+You might need to make sure you have Sol Ring or Thran Dynamo on the field to cast Kozilek, the Great Distortion since you need colorless mana.
 But its colorless identity won’t interfere with you putting it in a colored deck, only how you build that deck to cast it.

 So no color identity means no mana.
 There are a ton of other lands you can put in a colorless deck that will actually generate mana.